 You can make sure your microphone is always nearby by wearing it.
 With a headset dictation microphone, you can begin your dictations with the press of a button.
 There are headsets built specifically for dictation, but there are also many standard headsets, including wireless headsets, that are compatible with speech recognition software.

 These are some of the best standard headsets and dictation headsets available today.
+Configurable buttons, noise cancellation, and ease-of-use are all qualities you should consider when determining which is the best headset for dictation for you.

 SpeechOne Wireless Dictation Headset